smerrill/grenadesandwich.com/2011-09-08-psa-lion-and-local-domain-names.md

 <!-- break -->

 Since switching all my development sites to end in .dev, requests for them happen several orders of magnitudes faster, which is a welcome change.
-Here are two examples of an Apache 404 page, so that the DNS resolution time is the only appreciable time spent in delivering a response to curl.
+Here are two examples of an Apache 404 page (such that the DNS resolution time is the only appreciable time spent in delivering a response to **curl**.)

 {% highlight text %}
  ┌┤smerrill@Tinier-Shinier:6 [Sep 07 23:43:35] ~
- └╼ time curl http://drupal7.local/ > /dev/null
+ └╼ time curl http://whatever.local/ > /dev/null

   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed